Benefits

 Clinical trials

 Modern clinical trials specifically testing desiccated beef heart supplements for cardiovascular or energy outcomes do not exist in the published literature.
-The category is supported by traditional use, food-composition data, and CoQ10 research (using isolated CoQ10, not heart-derived).
+The category is supported by traditional dietary use, food-composition data documenting nutrient density, and mechanistic plausibility from isolated-nutrient research — not by trials of the supplements themselves.